daniel-mooney/Portfolio-Website/README.md

 # Portfolio Website
-This website is intended to serve as an engaging alternative to a resume, as well as showcase the necessary programming skills required for Web development.
+This website is intended to serve as an engaging alternative to a resume, as well as showcase the necessary programming skills required for Web development using React.